PaddlePaddle/PARL/examples/ES/README.md

 python train.py
 ```

-Training result will be saved in `train_log` with training curve.
+Training result will be saved in `train_log` with the training curve.

 ### Reference
 + [Ray](https://github.com/ray-project/ray)